cysouw/diathesis/text/c05_preverbs.md

 b.
 Ich begrüne den Balkon.
 :::

 The causer can with some verbs be expressed with a regular agentive *durch* or *von* prepositional phrase in the intransitive alternant.
 This sounds most natural with inanimate causers [@Next].
-See also Section \ref{particles-sec-inverted-passives} on inverted passives).
+See also [@sec:preverb-inverted-passives] on inverted passives.

 :::ex
 a.
 Er ist matt vom Sport.